 • Ma (Madhyam) •

 The fourth step of the sapta swara, offering both shuddha (natural) and tivra (raised) options.
-While these are somewhat equivalent to the Western ♮4 and #4 (=500 and 600 cents), the Hindustani Ma may also be set to a microtone between these points (plus, swaras are far more than just ‘notes’).
-Madhyam (meaning ‘medium’ or ‘central’: i.e. the 4th of 7 swaras) is traditionally associated with moonlight, as well as the call of the heron.
-It also underpins the sonic geometry of several instruments: e.g. the sitar’s main playing string is tuned to ma (meaning Sa lies on the 7th fret), and ‘Sa-ma’ is the second most common tanpura tuning (as ma-Sa-Sa-Sa).
+While these are somewhat equivalent to the Western ♮4 and #4 (=500 and 600 cents), the Hindustani Ma may also be set to a microtone between these points (plus, swaras are far more than just ‘notes’: in the words of Vilayat Khan, “whenever we use tivra Ma, [it is like] a prayer, shantha rasa; and whenever we use shuddha ma, there is a little bit of shringara…”).
+Madhyam (meaning ‘medium’ or ‘central’: i.e. the 4th of the 7 swaras) is also associated with moonlight, as well as the call of the heron.
+It also underpins the sonic geometry of several Hindustani instruments: e.g. the sitar’s main string is tuned to ma (meaning Sa=7th fret), and ‘Sa-ma’ is the second most common tanpura tuning (as ma-Sa-Sa-Sa).

 Sa | Re | Ga | Ma | Pa | Dha | Ni